 Board of Directors

-Dr. Michael Sibley, Vice President
+Dr. Michael Sibley, President

-Ron Abernethy, Member
+Ron Abernethy, Treasurer

 Community Change is a national organization that builds the power of low-income people, especially people of color, to fight for a society where everyone can thrive.